szeweq/Flux/latest.md

-# Flux (Version 4.12.1)
+# Flux (Version 4.12.2)
 Requires Flux Library 3.1.4 - [Download here](https://www.curseforge.com/minecraft/mc-mods/fl/files)

 ### Fixes
-- Fixed plate recipes ()

-- Added compacting ingots into plates

-- Machines output items properly on every side

-- Machines do not "flash" now
+Fixed conflict with Online Market where `getWorld` method collides with `IMerchant` implementation.
+This fix may not work completely on different environments (like development).